Roshan-25-cbe/Tourism-Experience-Analytics/README.md

 * `models/`: Directory for trained machine learning models and supporting files.
 (Auto-generated)
 * `evaluation_results/`: Directory for model performance reports.
 (Auto-generated)
 * `.gitignore`: Specifies files and directories to be excluded from version control.
+* `requirements.txt`: Lists all Python libraries required to run the project.

 ## ⚙️ How to Run Locally